-- Europe, Middle East and Africa favorably impacted as a result of pricing initiatives, product and package mix, and geographic mix; - Latin America favorable price mix in all four of the segment's business units and the impact of inflationary environments in certain markets, partially offset by unfavorable geographic mix; - North America favorably impacted as a result of pricing initiatives and product and package mix; - Asia Pacific unfavorably impacted by geographic mix; and - Bottling Investments favorably impacted as a result of pricing initiatives and product and package mix in North America, partially offset by unfavorable price mix in India.
+- Europe, Middle East and Africa favorably impacted as a result of pricing initiatives, product and package mix, partially offset by geographic mix. - Latin America favorable price mix in all four of the segment's business units and the impact of inflationary environments in certain markets, partially offset by geographic mix; - North America favorably impacted as a result of pricing initiatives and product and package mix: - Asia Pacific favorable product and package mix, offset by geographic mix; and - Bottling Investments favorably impacted as a result of pricing initiatives and product and package mix in North America.

 Fluctuations in foreign currency exchange rates decreased our consolidated net operating revenues by 1 percent.
-This unfavorable impact was primarily due to a stronger U.S. dollar compared to certain foreign currencies, including the euro, U.K. pound sterling, Japanese yen, Argentine peso and Mexican peso, which had an unfavorable impact on our Europe, Middle East and Africa, Asia Pacific, Latin America and Bottling Investments operating segments.
-The unfavorable impact of a stronger U.S. dollar compared to the currencies listed above was partially offset by the impact of a weaker U.S. dollar compared to certain other foreign currencies, including the South African rand and Brazilian real, which had a favorable impact on our Europe, Middle East and Africa, and Latin America operating segments.
+This unfavorable impact was primarily due to a stronger U.S. dollar compared to certain foreign currencies, including the U.K. pound sterling, Japanese yen, Argentine peso and Mexican peso, which had an unfavorable impact on our Europe, Middle East and Africa, Asia Pacific and Latin America operating segments.
+The unfavorable impact of a stronger U.S. dollar compared to the currencies listed above was partially offset by the impact of a weaker U.S. dollar compared to certain other foreign currencies, including the euro, South African rand, Australian dollar and Brazilian real, which had a favorable impact on our Europe, Middle East and Africa, Asia Pacific and Latin America operating segments.
 Refer to the heading "Liquidity, Capital Resources and Financial Position - Foreign Exchange" below.

 Net operating revenue growth rates are impacted by sales volume; acquisitions and divestitures; price, product and geographic mix; and foreign currency fluctuations.
 The size and timing of acquisitions and divestitures are not consistent from period to period.
-The Company currently expects acquisitions and divestitures to have an 18 to 19 percent unfavorable impact on 2017 full year net operating revenues.
-Based on current spot rates and our hedging coverage in place, we expect currencies will continue to have an unfavorable impact on net operating revenues through the end of the year.
+The Company currently expects acquisitions and divestitures to have an 18 percent unfavorable impact on 2017 full year net operating revenues.
+Based on current spot rates and our hedging coverage in place, we expect currencies will have a slight favorable impact on net operating revenues in the fourth quarter of 2017.